Your guide to: Cleaning your bathroom

-Posted 16 hours ago
+Posted 3 months ago

-Let’s be honest, cleaning your ensuite will not be top of the to-do list when it comes to living in Halls but, trust us, it doesn’t need to be as boring or as hard as you think.
+Let’s be honest, cleaning your bathroom will not be top of the to-do list when it comes to living in Halls but, trust us, it doesn’t need to be as boring or as hard as you think.

 Before you get started, remember to: